 Dear law or pre-law students in Asia,

-Many of you reading this post decided to enter the legal profession based on only the vaguest notions of what the practice of law is actually like; a notion perhaps formed by TV shows or, more likely, the views of your parents.
+Many of you reading this post decided to become the best lawyers in Asia or enter the legal profession based on only the vaguest notions of what the practice of law is actually like.
+It is perhaps a notion formed by TV shows or, more likely, the views of your parents.
 Unfortunately, neither TV shows nor your parents prepared you for law in the 21st century.
-Law is not what it once was – or even what you were told it was before you began your applications.
+Law is not what it once was – or even what you were told it was before you or when other lawyers in Asia began the applications.

 Unfortunately the heydays of Law 1.0 are coming to a close.
 The partnership model, unlike a corporation, is tragically unstable as partners tend to be more loyal to themselves than to the partnership.
-Long-term strategy is forgone at the expense of the short-term profits and associates are asked to work more and more years in competition for fewer and fewer partnership positions that provide no job security whatsoever.
+Long-term strategy is forgone at the expense of the short-term profits.
+Even associates will need to work more and more years in competition for fewer and fewer partnership positions that provide no job security whatsoever.

-Now, advanced legal technology means that fewer lawyers are needed to do the same amount of work.
+Now, advanced legal technology means that there’s a need of fewer lawyers to do the same amount of work.
 In fact, legal tech is one of the most interesting and growing areas of the legal services industry.
-Everyone is looking to create the “killer app” that will take even more work away from lawyers – or be used by resourceful lawyers to complement their practices.
+Everyone is looking to create the “killer app” that will take even more work away from lawyers – or resourceful lawyers will use it to complement their practices.
 Some of you may end up working with legal tech entrepreneurs.

-Then there is the appearance of non-law firm legal providers such as legal process outsourcers in Ireland, South Africa, Philippines and India which further reduce the need for traditional lawyers in Hong Kong, Singapore and elsewhere.
+Then there is the appearance of non-law firm legal providers such as legal process outsourcers in Ireland, South Africa, Philippines and India.
+These further reduce the need for traditional lawyers in Hong Kong, Singapore and elsewhere.
 Reduced need for traditional lawyers creates an oversupply of traditional lawyers which ultimately drives down salaries and prestige.

 So, what are your career options by 2025?

-Many of you will join the growing number of in-house counsel – a role that will be one of the greatest drivers of change in the legal profession.
-In these roles you will be introduced to a number of different metrics by which you will be routinely measured in order to assess your performance; things such as, teamwork, management skills, cost savings, efficiency and that like.
+Many of you will join the growing number of in-house counsel.
+It is a role that will be one of the greatest drivers of change in the legal profession.
+In these roles, there will be an introduction of lawyers in Asia to a number of different metrics.
+By this, you will routinely measure and assess your performance with things like teamwork, management skills, cost savings, and efficiency.
 Savvy in-house counsel are now imposing these measurements upon their outside law firms.
-You will also have the chance (through lawyers-on-demand models) to work on a project-by-project basis without monthly targets– giving greater flexibility for those who want a different work/life balance.
+You will also have the chance (through lawyers-on-demand models) to work on a project-by-project basis.
+It will be without monthly targets– giving greater flexibility for those who want a different work/life balance.

 But the evolution of the legal services industry will not stop there.
-At least one Asian country, if not more, will follow the lead of Australia and the UK, and allow outside investment in law firms before 2025.
+At least one Asian country, if not more, will follow the lead of Australia and the UK.
+Moreover, it may allow outside investment in law firms before 2025.
 This will touch off more evolutionary change for legal services providers – Law 3.0.

 Is it scary to be starting a career in a profession that is in the throes of massive change?
-Sure, but only if you intend to be a traditional lawyer….
+Sure, but only if you intend to be traditional lawyers in Asia….

 This post by Mitch Kowalski is based on an article he authored for The National magazine which first appeared in September 2013.
-He can be reached at www.kowaski.com or follow him on twitter @mekowalski.
+You can reach him at www.kowaski.com or follow him on twitter @mekowalski.